 Winner of the BBC Scotland Young Jazz Musician at only 17, pianist/composer Alan Benzie is one of the UK’s most exciting young talents.
-Now 26, he has won a string of high profile awards in the last few years, including the prestigious Billboard Award at Berklee College of Music.
+He has won a string of high profile awards in the last few years, including the prestigious Billboard Award at Berklee College of Music.
 Previous winners include Japanese pianist Uehara Hiromi, and saxophonists Jaleel Shaw and Walter Smith III – Alan is the first musician from the UK to win the award.
 His mixture of flowing lyricism, spontaneous creativity and explosive energy has earned him consistent critical praise, with performances over the last few years in the UK, US, across Europe and Japan.

 2015 saw the release of Alan’s debut album “Traveller’s Tales”, recorded with his working trio of friends and long-time collaborators Andrew Robb on bass, and Marton Juhasz on drums.
-Inspired by his recent travels, the landscape of his native Scotland and his love of Japanese, animation, the music has its roots in European and American jazz, with influences from impressionist piano music, Scottish and Japanese folk musics, and film music.
+Inspired by his recent travels, the landscape of his native Scotland and his love of Japanese animation, the music has its roots in European and American jazz, with influences from impressionist piano music, Scottish and Japanese folk musics, and film music.
 The trio released their second album “Little Mysteries” this year, with an extensive European and UK tour, and subsequently won Best Album in the 2018 Scottish Jazz Awards.